 We also strongly support your role, and that of your family, in escalating concerns.
-If you or your family/friends are worried about a change in your condition, we encourage you/them to call your nurse.
+If you or your family/ friends are worried about a change in your condition, we encourage you/them to call your nurse.
 If you remain concerned, please ask to speak with the Nurse Unit Manager or doctor.

 You will have contact details on your patient information board.
 We support patient and relative involvement and recognise that you know how you feel, or how your relative usually behaves.

-If you or your relative feel acutely unwell and in need of immediate medical attention, you can push the emergency red button and a medical team will arrive within minutes.
-Please do not hesitate to use the button in a genuine emergency.
+If you or your relative feel acutely unwell and in need of medical attention, you can activate the R.E.A.C.H program as described below.